-Self-Guided Walking Tour in Czestochowa
+Self-Guided Walking Tour in Częstochowa

 7 Stops 3.3 km ~1.7 hours

-Walking tour route map of Czestochowa
+Walking tour route map of Częstochowa Open interactive map

-Why Walk Czestochowa?
+Why Walk Częstochowa?
 A Self-Guided Tour

 Most people come to Częstochowa for one reason: Jasna Góra and the Black Madonna inside it.
 That's fair, it's Poland's holiest place and the single most-visited religious site in the country.
 But the mistake nearly everyone makes is treating the city as a day-trip to one monastery and nothing else.
 This walk fixes that.
 It runs in a near-straight line east from the monastery hill, down the long ceremonial avenue that pilgrims have walked for two centuries, into a genuine old town with a market square and one of the biggest neo-Gothic cathedrals in Europe.